Susan Miles

 Susan Miles was the pen name of Ursula Wyllie Roberts (1887–1975).

 Biography

-She was born at Meerut in India, where her father was in the British military.
+She was born at Meerut in India, where her father was in the British army.
 He was Lieutenant-Colonel Robert John Humphrey Wyllie and her mother was Emily Titcomb.

 Under her own name, she wrote a pamphlet The Cause of Purity and Women's Suffrage which was published by the Church League for Women's Suffrage in 1912.